 Getting started with PioSOLVER 2 GTO Trainer

 At first, you’ll be greeted with a page where you can load the simulations you want to practice referred to as ‘packs’.
-These packs, which you’ll need to either create yourself or purchase online, will need to be loaded so the Trainer knows what scenarios you wish to practice (available here, or, try out our free practice pack!).
+These packs, which you’ll need to either create yourself or purchase online, will need to be loaded so the Trainer knows what scenarios you wish to practice (try out our free practice pack!).

 After clicking ‘Add new pack’ and selecting the relevant file/s you want to associate with the pack, you’re then given some getting started options.
 These include the ability to play up to 4 tables, play hands in-position or out-of-position (or alternate), as well as setting the hand parameters.
 That is, choosing to play hands to the end or simply repeating a specific action such as facing a flop check-raise.